Kr4k3N3/ETHLITE/eth-wallet-lite/README.md

    Visit [http://localhost:5173](http://localhost:5173) to view the app.

 ## Project Structure
-- `src/` — Main source code
+- `src/` — Main source code (React components, styles, logic)
+- `api/` — Mock and proxy API endpoints (for Etherscan, market data, etc.)
-- `public/` — Static assets
+- `public/` — Static assets (icons, images)
+- `index.html` — Main HTML entry point

-## Customization
+## How It Works
-- Use this as a starting point for your Ethereum wallet UI.
-- Reference the previous app for additional features as needed.

----
+- **Onboarding:** Users must import or create a wallet.
+If creating, they are shown a mnemonic and must confirm it before using the app.
+- **State Management:** All flows (onboarding, sending, etc.) are managed with React state and conditional rendering for simplicity and reliability.
+- **Security:** Mnemonics and private keys are never sent to a server.
+All sensitive operations happen in the browser.

 This project was scaffolded with [Vite](https://vitejs.dev/) and the React + TypeScript template.